vogelchr/e1_sam4_usb/README.txt

 	 - UART has no pull-up resistor on RxD input, i.e. floating input unless UART is connected
 	- add pullup on LIU #RST
+	 - GPS antenna input has no transient voltage suppressor, possible ESD damage (unless the
+	GNS module has one inside?
+Did you find any documentation on that in the module data sheet?
+Recommended: 0603ESDA-TR

 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)